How to Vacuum Your Pool: Complete Step-by-Step Guide

 5. Begin Vacuuming

 Start in the shallow end and work systematically toward the deep end.
-This prevents debris from settling in areas you've already cleaned.
-Move the vacuum head slowly - about one foot per 10 seconds.
+This prevents debris from settling back into areas you've already cleaned as particles naturally sink to lower areas.
+Move the vacuum head slowly - about 1-2 feet per 6-8 seconds depending on debris load.
 Rapid movements will stir up debris faster than your system can capture it, creating a cloudy mess.

 Use overlapping strokes like mowing a lawn.
 Each pass should overlap the previous one by 6 inches to ensure complete coverage.
 Pay special attention to areas where debris typically accumulates: around steps, behind ladders, and in corners where circulation is weaker.